renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ## privateKeyPath

-Used as an alternative to `privateKey`, if you wish for the key to be read from disk instead.
+Used as an alternative to `privateKey`, if you want the key to be read from disk instead.

 ## privateKeyPathOld

-Used as an alternative to `privateKeyOld`, if you wish for the key to be read from disk instead.
+Used as an alternative to `privateKeyOld`, if you want the key to be read from disk instead.

 ## productLinks

-Override this object if you wish to change the URLs that Renovate links to, e.g. if you have an internal forum for asking for help.
+Override this object if you want to change the URLs that Renovate links to, e.g. if you have an internal forum for asking for help.

 ## redisUrl